-The Harvard Law School Committee on Sports and Entertainment Law 2020 Annual Symposium geld a virtual panel discussion on October 22, 2020.
+The Harvard Law School Committee on Sports and Entertainment Law 2020 Annual Symposium held a virtual panel discussion on October 22, 2020.

 Since 1986, Mr. Tarone has counseled amateurs and professionals, writing and lecturing about legal issues, and networking in support of athletes' rights ripe for necessary litigation.
 He has also been an agent and manager for LPGA, NBA, and Olympic athletes, all involving advertising, public relations, endorsements, sponsorships, and regulatory compliance.

-At the Harvard Law virtual symposium, he participated on the panel discussing the topic"The NCAA, Amateurism, NIL Rights, and California's ‘Fair Pay to Play Act.'"
+At the Harvard Law virtual symposium, he participated in the panel discussing the topic"The NCAA, Amateurism, NIL Rights, and California's ‘Fair Pay to Play Act.'"

-Gregory J. Tarone, Esq.'s practice involves sports law and athlete representation including endorsements and sponsorships, contracts, general and international business transactions, real estate, wills, trusts, and probate, as a member of Sports Lawyers International PLLC.
+Gregory J. Tarone, Esq.'s practice involves sports law NIL (name likeness and image) contracts, endorsements and sponsorships, real estate, business, wills, trusts, and probate.